mazwat/mazwat.github.io/final-submission-preparation.md

  4. **Arduino files** - .ino and any other libraries - .cpp and Header files (if used).
  5. **CAD files**.
 If your enclosure required the use of Fusion or a similar CAD application include images/files in your repo.
  6. **Readme.md** - as mentioned previously include detailed documentation.
- 7. **Licencing/Copyright** - if you are using any thirdaprty assets or libraries please provide details of the licences and include comments in your code where you have made use of third-party libraries and methods.
+ 7. **Licencing/Copyright** - if you are using any third-party assets or libraries please provide details of the licences and include comments in your code where you have made use of third-party libraries and methods.
+Your repo sho

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMxMDk5MDUyMCw4MzA1NzY0NjQsMjM1NT
+eyJoaXN0b3J5IjpbLTMwOTMzMzkwMyw4MzA1NzY0NjQsMjM1NT
 k2NDI2XX0=
 -->